 Today’s activities & resources:

 Composting is the ultimate form of recycling.
-What are food scraps one day can be transformed into nutrient rich soil for your garden.
-The process of composting introduces beneficial organisms to the soil–and that’s all on top of reducing greenhouse gases and landfill waste.
-After all, why pay to have your food waste trucked off to a landfill, or even to a distant composting facility, when you can recycle and reuse it at home?
+What are food scraps one day can be transformed into a powerful amendment for your soil.
+Compost adds nutrients, and also improves water retention in your soil — two things plants really need to thrive.
+The process of composting also introduces beneficial organisms to the soil that help deliver nutrients to your plants –and that’s all on top of reducing greenhouse gases and landfill waste.
+With so many potential benefits, why pay to have your food waste trucked off to a landfill, or to a distant composting facility, when you can recycle and reuse it at home?